 It is a short walk to the fifth abseil, which can be done from anchors on either side of the falls.
 It is about 47m, finishing on the right hand side.
 There is also an intermediate anchor on the right.

 A scramble/swim and short walk leads to the next drop, which involves an abseil of 12m or possible scramble down to the large chockstone.
 From the chockstone, it is a 9m abseil from bolts on top, or continue from the previous abseil down through the hole - pull down might be difficult.
 Alternatively, do a 7m jump from the top of the chockstone, after checking depth.
 The water is not particularly deep, so be careful.

 Another short walk leads to the next big drop, which is done in three parts.
 Abseil about 15m from slings on the left across the falls to a set of bolts and slings on the right.
 Then abseil about 40m down the right of the falls to a big greasy ledge.
 From the ledge, there is a 17m abseil from a somewhat dodgy setup involving a piton and bollard.

 A short walk again gets to the next abseil, which goes from slings and bolts on the left, about 45m down a slippery waterfall.
 An alternative anchor can be found around the big boulder on the right, which can avoid the pool/waterfall.

-Another scramble or swim gets you to the next waterfall.
-This can be scrambled around on the left, though someone has set up an anchor on a tree fern(!?).
+Another scramble or swim gets you to the next waterfall (20m) which can be abseiled from bolts on the right, or scrambled around on the left.

-The next waterfall is abseiled from slings around a tree on ledges on the left.
+The next waterfall (25m) is abseiled from slings around a tree on ledges on the left, or from bolts on the right.
 It goes straight down into the pool.
 There may be a drier route if you scramble further left.